Martarion-Code/Martarion-Code/README.md

 - 👋 Hi, I’m Mahardika Bayu, the author of @Martarion-Code github
 - 👀 I’m interested in Programming and Art
-- 🌱 I’m currently learning Frontend Web development
+- 🌱 I’m currently focusing on learning Frontend Web development
 - 💞️ I’m looking to collaborate on Github